A Look at Gun Materials and Production

-The foundational material in any gun is steel.
-High carbon, heat treated steel is the traditional metal used in gun production.
+Steel is the foundational material in any gun.
+Traditionally, gun production uses high-carbon, heat-treated steel.
 The heat treatment scale is quantified by the Rockwell C scale.
-In pistols, the steel frame is not usually as hard as the slide since it is the feed mechanism and locking mechanism for the barrel.
-Compression and tensile strength are important factors to test in the steel construction.
+Compression and tensile strength are important factors to test in steel construction.
 Recoil in the gun is absorbed by the recoil plate as force is applied to that part of the frame.
-Here, the tensile strength is simultaneously tested as the frame is stretched by the pressure contained in the cylinder and barrel.

-Modern gun construction in the steel phase is more efficient and cost effective when done by computerized machining centers.
+Modern steel gun construction is more efficient and cost-effective when manufactured by computerized machining centers.
 Because steel is so strong and versatile, it can be manipulated easily into structures and small parts using castings and machine injection molding.
-The weight of steel makes control and aim more steady and efficient, but also heavier.
-Steel is easily finished with stainless finish alloys, nickel and chrome plating.
-This gives the final gun a nice aesthetic and wear and corrosion resistance.
+The weight of steel makes control and aim steadier and more efficient—but also heavier.
+Steel is easily finished with stainless finish alloys, nickel, and chrome plating.
+This makes the final gun corrosion resistant and adds a nice aesthetic.

-Polymer plastics was originally used in gun production on non-structural components like recoil spring guides and grips.
-Plastic was eventually expanded and used in small components and as part of the frame.
+Polymer plastics were originally used in gun production on non-structural components such as recoil spring guides and grips.
+Eventually, plastic was used in small gun components and as part of the frame.
 Many guns today employ polymers in frame production as popular alternatives to traditional steel.
-Plastic has a number of benefits, including weight savings, damage resistance from recoil impact, and better comfort in a wider temperature range, unlike steel.
+Plastic has several benefits, including its lightweight nature and damage resistance from recoil impact.
+Unlike steel, plastic is more comfortable in a wider temperature range.
 Plastic frames also allow a certain versatility in interchangeable grip panels for different hand sizes.

-Unlike aluminum and steel, however, plastic has low tensile strength and can more easily fail compared to denser, more resistant metal materials.
-The lighter weight can also compromise aim stability and recoil control, but these depend on the shooter and the specific type of gun.
+Unlike aluminum and steel, however, plastic has low tensile strength and can more easily fail compared to denser, more resistant metals.
+Its lighter weight can also compromise aim stability and recoil control, but these depend on the shooter and the specific type of gun.
 Overall, plastic construction is often cheaper and offers weight savings and corrosion resistance.